When to Sense and Control? A Time-adaptive Approach for Continuous-Time RL: : Time Adaptive Control or Sensing

 \subsection{Reforumlation of Interaction Cost setting to Discrete-time MDPs}

 We convert the problem with interaction costs to a standard MDP which any RL algorithm for continuous state-action spaces can solve.
 To this end, we restrict ourselves to a policy class:

-For simplicity, we denote by $\pi_{\setT}$ the component of the policy that predicts the duration of applying the action.
+For simplicity, we denote by $\pi_{\setT}$ the component of the policy that predicts the duration of applying the action and with $\vpi_{\setU}$ the component that predicts the action value.
 The policies we consider map state $\vx$ and time-to-go $t$ to control $\vu$ and the time $\tau$ for how long we apply the action $\vu$.
 We define the augmented state $\vs = (\vx, b, t)$, where $\vx$ is the state, $b$ integrated reward and $t$ time-to-go.
 With the introduced notation we arrive at a discrete-time MDP problem formulation

 where we have